Washington Security Deposit Returns and Deductions

 note

-Starting July 23, 2023 (due to recently approved House Bill 1074), landlords must include copies of invoices, receipts, or estimates with the written list to support any deductions made.
+Recent legal changes now require landlords to include copies of invoices, receipts, or estimates with the written list to support any deductions made.
+A deduction cannot be made without evidence that it reasonably reflects actual costs.

 Security Deposit Disputes in Washington